dongyangli-del/EEG_Image_decode/README.md

 1.Thanks to Y Song et al. for their contribution in data set preprocessing and neural network structure, we refer to their work:</br>"[Decoding Natural Images from EEG for Object Recognition](https://arxiv.org/pdf/2308.13234.pdf)".</br> Yonghao Song, Bingchuan Liu, Xiang Li, Nanlin Shi, Yijun Wang, and Xiaorong Gao.

 2.We also thank the authors of [SDRecon](https://github.com/yu-takagi/StableDiffusionReconstruction) for providing the codes and the results.
-Some parts of the training script are based on [MindEye](https://medarc-ai.github.io/mindeye/).
+Some parts of the training script are based on [MindEye](https://medarc-ai.github.io/mindeye/) and [MindEye2](https://github.com/MedARC-AI/MindEyeV2).
 Thanks for the awesome research works.

 3.Here we provide our THING-EEG dataset cited in the paper:</br>"[A large and rich EEG dataset for modeling human visual object recognition](https://www.sciencedirect.com/science/article/pii/S1053811922008758?via%3Dihub)".</br>
 Alessandro T. Gifford, Kshitij Dwivedi, Gemma Roig, Radoslaw M. Cichy.